lekoala/kaly/docs/app.md

 | `outgoing` | the response produced by the whole cycle, whatever its origin |
 | response finalization | the response that really leaves the application |

-The **outgoing middleware band** is the response phase with a real contract: it runs exactly once, after the kernel produced a response — from the happy path, a short-circuited request or an exception.
-It executes a `Response -> Response` transformation, and if it throws the kernel turns the exception into a new error
+The **outgoing middleware band** is the response phase with a real contract: the phase is attempted once for each response produced by the request cycle — from the happy path, a short-circuited request or an exception.
+It executes a `Response -> Response` transformation.
+If an outgoing middleware throws, the phase stops: the exception is converted to a new error response and the transformations applied earlier in the band are discarded.
+Headers that must survive an outgoing failure belong in `finalizeResponse`.
-response:

 ```php
 $app->middleware()->outgoing(WebpResponse::class);